When songwriting tips aren’t enough… it’s because you’re stuck, not your song…

 Musical Example: Emoji Girl

-The emotional journey is about the singer creating a relationship with a woman obsessed with her phone and who communicates primarily through texting and emojis.
+The emotional journey is about the singer creating a relationship with a woman who is obsessed with her phone and who communicates primarily through texting and emojis.

 Verse 1 – Meeting her